-Post-Graduate Certificate Objectives
+Post-Graduate Certificate outcomes

 - Demonstrate proficiency in analyzing and utilizing evidence form nursing and other relevant disciplines to improve practice.